lab11/signpost-software/arduino/ArduinoSignpostGuide.md

 #### Arguments:
 ##### -d
-- Builds a developer package
+- Builds optional developer package
 - Creates symlinks to original files in repo instead of making copies of them
 - Any changes made to files in repo will immediately propogate to the Arduino Signpost library
+- Script will not work if PATH_TO_ARDUINO_SKETCHBOOK has any spaces in it (Adding '\ ' doesn't work either)
-- Not supported on Windows
+- Only supported on Linux
 ##### PATH_TO_ARDUINO_SKETCHBOOK
 - Specifies path to the sketchbook for the Arduino IDE
 - This is where the Signpost library will be installed